for your Land Rover

 We are frequently asked what spares to take on an extended trip.
 While we certainly could compile a list and supply a kit of the most likely components, there are too many well-documented stories of trips being undertaken with loads of spare parts, only to have the one item for which no part is carried being the cause of a major problem.
 Additionally, consideration must be given to the tools needed and the mechanical (and increasingly the electronic) knowledge and skill of the driver or crew.
 The simple question is “where do you stop”?

 Inspection of every potential source of oil and coolant leaks, including the rear of the engine and replacement of any defective seals, O-rings and hoses.

-- Diagnostic tests to determine the health of the engine.
+Compression and other diagnostic tests to determine the health of the engine.

-- Check and clearance of all fault codes
+Clearance of all fault codes

 Suspension component check and replacement of any worn bushes, shocks or seals

 Fuel & cooling system testing and repair as required.

 By identifying when components and systems have failed, or are nearing the end of their effective life, they can be replaced and/or spares provided, thus eliminating many potential problems that otherwise might occur.

-Basic Land Rover spares & back-up equipment
+Common spares & back-up equipment for your Land Rover

 Of course, there will always be “common sense” items to carry – mostly those that could fail or be damaged regardless of how well the vehicle is prepared in advance.
 The following list is by no means complete, but covers most of the basics:

-Set of hoses
+Set of fan belts: Ditto

 Headlamp & other bulb replacements

 This article is one of many written by ASPAC Consulting,in collaboration with the technical experts at Graeme Cooper Automotive.
 To download it in PDF format, click TRIP PREPARATION

 Please CONTACT US for help with your particular vehicle OR post a question on the blog